FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

     - Type: Unit
     - Description: unit of the values.

-### Data
+### Potentiostat[_Device_]

-  - values
+- measurement
-    - Type: float
+  - Type: Measurement
-    - Multiple: True
-    - Description: values.
+  - Description: Measuring Data.
-  - unit
+- metadata
-    - Type: enum
+  - Type: Metadata
-    - Description: unit of the values.
+  - Description: Metadata of the Potentiostat.

 ### Tubing

 - material
   - Type: Material
   - Description: material with which the fluid flowing through comes into contact.